stucchio/Homepage/content/alien_intelligences_and_discriminatory_algorithms.md

 This leads us to an uncomfortable conclusion.
 In everyday life we usually assume that racism and stereotypes are *factually incorrect* and driven by human biases; therefore eliminating them we will get better outcomes all around.

 When different flavors of intelligence all converge to the same belief, that's evidence that the belief might be true.
 Intuitively we know and accept this fact.
 If 10 scientists - each using a different statistical methodology and experiment design - all draw the same conclusion about Gallium Arsenide photonic crystals then we will likely believe them.
+When 10 data scientists running 20 algorithms draw the same conclusion about humans, we instead call the statistics racist.

 We need to start accepting the possibility that discriminatory algorithms might be factually correct and then figure out what to do about it.